thatguywiththatname/selfhosted/backup-script/README.md

  - The SSH user on the server needs to be able to access `/var/lib/redis`, if not add the user to the `redis` group.
  - The requirements in requirements.txt need to be installed through pip3
+ - All files in `/var/log/nginx` should be readable by the ssh user, if not, look at [this](https://serverfault.com/a/643279/487021)

 Before running the script there are several variables that need to be filled out in `userDetails.py` in order for it to work.
 The bookstack sql password can be